Emma D Dryden

 Books published under my guidance have received numerous awards and medals, among them the Newbery Medal, Newbery Honor, Caldecott Honor, National Book Award nomination, Coretta Scott King Author Award, Coretta Scott King Author Honor, Coretta Scott King Illustration Award, Indies Choice Book Award, New York Times Best Illustrated Award, Museum of Tolerance Children’s Book Award, Edgar Allan Poe Award, Oppenheim Toy Portfolio Platinum Award, Christopher Award, Jane Addams Book Award, Boston Globe/Horn Book Award, Robert F. Sibert Informational Book Award, and National Parenting Publications Gold Award.

 When I’m not editing, I’m doing some writing of my own.
-I write poetry, have published several board books and coloring books, share musings on a blog (http://www.emmaddryden.blogspot.com), and I’m currently working on several projects.
+I am the co-author of the award-winning WHAT DOES IT MEAN TO BE AN ENTREPRENEUR? published by Little Pickle Press in 2016.
+I also write poetry, have published several board books and coloring books, share musings on my blog, "Our Stories, Ourselves", and I’m working on several projects.
 Writing books is a lot more difficult than editing books!
-So, to all the authors reading this, please know I empathize with the pain and struggle–and joy–you go through every day of your writing lives.
+So, to all the authors reading this, please know I empathize with the pain and struggle and joy you go through every day of your writing lives.

-I’m a member of ALA (American Library Association), ALSC (Association for Library Services to Children), am on the Board of Advisors of SCBWI (Society of Children’s Book Writers and Illustrators) and I’m frequently invited to speak about the state of the industry and to lead workshops and seminars pertaining to all aspects of the craft and business of children’s books.
+I’m a member of the EFA (Editorial Freelancers Association), a member of ALA (American Library Association), and am on the Board of Advisors of SCBWI (Society of Children’s Book Writers & Illustrators).
+I speak frequently about the state of the industry and lead workshops and seminars pertaining to all aspects of the craft of writing children’s books.